PizKey/epa141a/_sources/debate/index.md

 # Debate Instructions

-## COP31 Climate Negotiations
+## Climate Change Negotiations

-You are attending the **UNFCCC COP31**.
+You are attending **UNFCCC climate change negotiations**.
 The world has failed to meet its Paris targets.
 Temperatures are tracking above 2°C. Financing pledges remain unfulfilled.
 The pressure to produce a meaningful agreement has never been higher.

 Your group represents one of **30 actors** in these negotiations.
 Your job is to use the JUSTICE IAM to quantify the consequences of different climate policies for your actor, and then to negotiate — hard — for the outcome your actor needs.